Soniaamadasun/Job-Application-Tracking/README.md

 ## Introduction

-This is a project I undertook using Power BI.
+This is a Job application tracking project I undertook using Power BI.
 This project allowed me to streamline and optimize recruitment process, leading to valuable insights and recommendations that significantly improved recruitment strategies.

 ---